 Codependent City-Region (1995-2015)

-Despite the absence of Federal funding for large scale urban redevelopment, the city around the turn of the 21st century has been able to begin reviving itself.
-The introduction of community policing based around neighborhood walking beats, the investments of universities, institutional, and non-profit organizations in developing retail, residences, and services, and a renewed interest in urban living based around walking, biking, and community life have helped to repopulate neighborhoods, spur development, and improve the image of the city as a viable place to live, work, shop, and enjoy.
-On the whole, however, the city remains the principle service provider and home to the region’s poor, while providing the majority of the living wage jobs – most of which are worked by suburban and exurban residents.
+Despite the absence of Federal funding for large scale urban redevelopment, the city around the turn of the 21st century has begun one type of revival.
+The introduction of community policing based around neighborhood walking beats, the investments of universities, institutional, and non-profit organizations in developing retail, residences, and services, and a renewed interest in urban living based around walking, biking, and community life have helped to repopulate some neighborhoods, spur development, and improve the image of the city as a viable place to live, work, shop, and enjoy.
+On the whole, however, the city remains the principle service provider and home to the region’s neediest populations, while providing the majority of the living wage jobs – most of which are worked by suburban and exurban residents.
 As a result, the city budget is dependent on State funding and suburban towns are dependent on the city for jobs while not providing housing and services for a significant portion of the region’s service-requiring populations.

 “It may well be that Emma Lazarus’s poem asks more than we are prepared to deliver, but it has reminded visitors to the Statue of Liberty for more than a century that the power of freedom’s promise if for everyone: ‘Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shores…” Any liberty worthy of the name is a patterning of life for all members of free society, not for some happy class of winners huddled within enclaves of relative privilege.
 Looking down from such a perch, it is not good enough to say ‘Give them your huddled masses…'” -Douglas Rae Democracy’s Edges (1999)